RubyStarters/RubyStarters.github.io/_posts/2016-03-27-Ruby-on-Rails-USB-stick-installation.markdown

 ![GitG]({{ site.url }}/images/gitg.png){:width="90%"}

-Lot's of additional libraries are installed, to be able to compile several modules in our prefered gems, e.g. to access the database from our Rails applications.
+Lot's of additional libraries are installed, to be able to compile several modules in our preferred gems, e.g. to access the database from our Rails applications.

 Please read the [bash script](https://github.com/RubyStarters/Ideas/blob/master/bootstrap) yourself, it's pretty much self explaining and heavily commented, even for bash scripting newbies.

-Ruby is installed in three different versions (2.1, 2.2 and 2.3) to be compatible to almost all Rails tutorials avaliable out there.
+Ruby is installed in three different versions (2.1, 2.2 and 2.3) to be compatible to almost all Rails tutorials available out there.
 We installed different Rails versions alongside (latest Rails 3.2 with Ruby 2.1; latest Rails 4.2 with Ruby 2.2 and latest Rails 5 with Ruby 2.3).

-To be able to handle file uploads in our Rals applications we install Paperclip, for authentication, we install the famous Devise gem.7
+To be able to handle file uploads in our Rails applications we install Paperclip, for authentication, we install the famous Devise gem.7

 For testing purposes we install Chromium browser alongside Firefox.